-- 6 Set the schedule for the data collection: - a Click Execute job every: and select an hourly interval.
+- 6 Set the schedule for the data collection: - a Click Execute job every: and select an hourly interval. - OR - - b Click Execute job at: and select the specific job run time, the number of days between each job run, and a start date.

-- 7 Select the types of data that you want to collect. - 8 Specify the Windows credentials to be used for the LDAP connection to Active Directory or select the Use Data Engine service credential option. - 9 Specify the Cisco Unified Communications Manager (Call Manager) server and credentials to collect Cisco data.
+- 7 Select the types of data that you want to collect. - 8 Specify the Windows credentials to be used for the LDAP connection to Active Directory or select the Use Data Engine service credential option. - 9 Specify the Cisco Unified Communications Manager (Call Manager) server and credentials to collect Cisco

 - If you want to specify one or more explicit domain controllers instead of automatically discovering the domain controller, click Show Advanced Settings in the LDAP Collection Parameters section.
-For more information, see Specifying explicit domain controllers for LDAP connections on page 37.
-The domain controller must be a global catalog server. - i NOTE: If the Data Engine is in a different forest from the data to be collected, you must specify the domain controller you want to use for data collection.
+For more information, see Specifying explicit domain controllers for LDAP connections on page 40.
+The domain controller must be a global catalog server. - NOTE: If the Data Engine is in a different forest from the data to be collected, you must specify the domain controller you want to use for data collection.
 If you leave the default setting to automatically discover domain controller, the data collector selects a domain controller from the forest that hosts the Data Engine, not a domain controller from the forest from which you are collecting the data.